 The Court may allow you to change, or amend, your petition.
 After the respondent has filed an answer to your petition, you must get permission from the Court before amending your petition.
-See Federal Rule of Civil Procedure 15(a) and Local Rule 15.01.
+The Court will not allow you to make changes that are prejudicial to the respondent, added after the statute of limitations expired, or add claims that were not previously decided in the state courts.
+See 28 U.S.C. § 2242, Federal Rule of Civil Procedure 15(a), and Local Rule 15.01.

-HOW TO BEGIN A SECTION 2241 ACTION
+HOW TO BEGIN A SECTION 2254 ACTION

-How do I begin a Section 2241 action?
+How do I begin a Section 2254 action?

-To begin a Section 2241 action in the Middle District of Tennessee, you must do the following:
+To begin a Section 2254 habeas corpus action in the Middle District of Tennessee, you must do the following:

-- Complete a petition for a writ of habeas corpus under 28 U.S.C § 2241; - Complete a civil cover sheet form; - Pay the \$5.00 filing fee or complete an Application to Proceed in District Court Without Prepaying Fees or Costs ("IFP Application"); and - File these documents with the Clerk's Office.
+- Complete a petition under 28 U.S.C. § 2254; - Complete the Civil Cover Sheet form; - Pay the \$5.00 filing fee or complete an Application to Proceed in District Court Without Prepaying Fees or Costs ("IFP Application"); and - File these documents with the Clerk's Office.